By Kalie Hudson

 This is the second time in recent months that Jackson County Circuit Court Judge Del Murro has ruled in agreement with Powell Gardens regarding the potentially harmful effects the expansion of this operation could have on the community’s environment.
 These rulings follow a December decision by the Missouri Clean Water Commission to reverse the original permit approval by the Missouri Department of Natural Resources.

 “The Judge made the right decision based on the facts and the law,” says Chuck Hatfield, a partner at Stinson Leonard Street LLP.
 “Missouri’s nuisance law is a good neighbor law.
 Valley Oaks is not a good neighbor and they are interfering with the rights of others.
 The law is there to protect people like our clients.”

-Powell Gardens’ concerns over the Class IB CAFO operations were voiced along with nearly 1,400 petitioners from Lone Jack and the surrounding community at a hearing last spring.
+Last spring, Powell Gardens’ concerns over the expansion were voiced along with nearly 1,400 petitioners from Lone Jack and the surrounding community.
 Concerns included environmental and human health concerns related to water quality, air pollution, as well as increased traffic, strain on infrastructure and declining property values.